iCliniq Logo

 Hello doctor,

-I have a chronic migraine for almost five months now, no medicines or treatments have worked and transferring to a hospital with more resources soon.
+I have had a chronic migraine for almost five months now; no medicines or treatments have worked, and I will be transferring to a hospital with more resources soon.

-Over the past few years, I have noticed that I am having more and more trouble hearing.
-You could knock, walk into the room, and ask me something, and I will not know you are there.
-Alarms will go off in other rooms for more than ten minutes and only after I am aware they are there and I actively try and hear it else will I hear it at all.
-The bell in my high school has gone off and I have not noticed it, if I listen to the audio without subtitles I cannot figure out what is being said.
+Over the past few years, I have noticed that I am having increasing trouble hearing.
+You could knock, walk into the room, and ask me something, and I would not know you are there.
+Alarms will go off in other rooms for more than ten minutes, and only after I become aware of them and actively try to hear them will I notice them at all.
+The bell in my high school has gone off, and I have not noticed it.
+If I listen to audio without subtitles, I cannot figure out what is being said.

 Welcome to icliniq.com.

-Auditory processing disorder could be the possible reason but before that, the initial level of otosclerosis (spongy bone formation in the middle ear ossicle restricts the sound transmission, middle ear infection) should be ruled out.
+Auditory processing disorder could be a possible reason, but before that, the initial level of otosclerosis (spongy bone formation in the middle ear ossicles that restricts sound transmission) and middle ear infection should be ruled out.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!